jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 ## PDF calendar sources (legacy)

-Gedling Borough Council used to produce the official calendars which were originally intended to be printed flyer documents.
-Gedling Borough Council no longer prints these document due to cost and sustainability and since 2025/26 no longer creates the PDFs at all.
+Gedling Borough Council used to produce PDF calendars which were originally flyers posted to each residental address in the Gedling borough area.
+Gedling Borough Council no longer prints these documents due to cost and sustainability and since 2025/26 no longer produces the PDFs at all.
 The location where older documents are hosted is on the `apps.gedling.gov.uk` domain within the following paths below.

-If you wanted to view the original source documents, you can find all of the PDF files following the instructions below.
+You can find all of the older PDF files following the instructions below.

 ### General bin collection PDFs